 Rega Planar 78 Review 2025 | FAQs

-What type of records does the Rega Planar 78 support?
+What is the Rega Planar 78 designed for?

-The Rega Planar 78 is designed exclusively for 78 RPM records.
+The Rega Planar 78 is designed exclusively for playing 78 RPM records.

-What tonearm does the Rega Planar 78 use?
+What type of tonearm does the Rega Planar 78 use?

-It features the RB220 tonearm, optimized for 78 RPM playback.
+It features the RB220 tonearm, which is optimized for 78 RPM playback.

-Yes, it has a 24V low-noise motor for minimal vibration and noise.
+Yes, it is equipped with a 24V low-noise motor for minimal vibration.

 Is the Rega Planar 78 easy to set up?

-Yes, it is designed for straightforward setup and operation.
+Yes, it is designed for straightforward installation and use.

 Why You Should Trust Darkside Vinyl's Reviews